Climate change in Canada: Temperature and weather changes

-Annual average temperatures in Canada have increased by 1.7 °C since 1948.
-These weather changes have not been uniform across the seasons.
-Indeed, average winter temperatures have risen by 3.3 °C over the same period while average summer temperature only rose by 1.5 °C. The trends were not uniform across regions either.
-British Columbia, the Prairie provinces and Northern Canada experienced winter warming the most.
-Meanwhile, some areas of southeast Canada experienced average warming of less than 1 °C during the same period.
+Annual average temperatures in Canada increased by 1.7 °C between 1948 and 2016.
+These weather changes have not been uniform across regions.
+British Columbia, the Prairie provinces and Northern Canada experienced warming the most, with an annual increase of 2.3 °C for northern Canada.
+Meanwhile, some Maritime areas of southeast Canada experienced average warming of less than 1 °C during the same period.
+In addition, these trends were not uniform across the seasons.
+Average winter temperatures rose by 3.3 °C between 1948 and 2016 while average summer temperature only rose by 1.5 °C.

 According to Environment and Climate Change Canada "warming over the 20th century is indisputable and largely due to human activities" adding "Canada's rate of warming is about twice the global rate: a 2° C increase globally means a 3 to 4 °C increase for Canada".

 ECCC lists impacts of climate change consistent with global changes.
 Temperature-related changes include longer growing season, more heatwaves and fewer cold spells, thawing permafrost, earlier river ice break-up, earlier spring runoff, and earlier budding of trees.
 Meteorological changes include an increase in precipitation and more snowfall in northwest Arctic.